pdupub/pdu.pub/src/content/docs/matrix/index.md

 ParaDigi Universe begins with a broader claim: an individual is not merely a name, an account, or a key.
 An individual becomes legible through a coherent sequence of events.
 Matrix applies that idea to AI agents.
 It asks what it would mean to create an intelligent agent whose identity is not a prompt, role, or session, but an ordered history of actions, memories, revisions, and relationships.

 Matrix is currently in development.
-Its early implementation focuses on identity creation, persistent memory, skill evolution, and a traceable event chain.
+Its early implementation focuses on identity creation, persistent memory, skill evolution, value feedback, and a traceable event chain.

 ## Product Goal